lsaffre/djangosite/docs/index.rst

 Usage
 -----

-The :mod:`django_site` Python package is a small Django app which does not define any models, it just provides a :class:`Site` class designed to be instantiated as ``settings.SITE``.
+The :mod:`djangosite` Python package is a small Django app which does not define any models, it just provides a :class:`Site` class designed to be instantiated as ``settings.SITE``.

 Basic usage in your :xfile:`settings.py` file::

-  from django_site import Site
+  from djangosite import Site
   SITE = Site(__file__,globals())
   # ... your settings here
-  INSTALLED_APPS = [..., "django_site"]
+  INSTALLED_APPS = [..., "djangosite"]
-  # Note that "django_site" must be the last item of your INSTALLED_APPS
+  # Note that "djangosite" must be the last item of your INSTALLED_APPS

 See :doc:`/usage` for more.